What precautions should I follow before packing my GPS/camera/cell phone in a dry sack/TPU Accessory Case?

 Also be aware that condensation can form inside a waterproof enclosure.
 If you are using a dry sack, the air which will be trapped inside it when you seal the roll-top closure will contain moisture vapor.
 If the dry sack is then exposed to a cooler environment (which is often the case on the water) this moisture will condense inside the dry sack – i.e. it will turn back into liquid moisture.
 Therefore, it’s a good idea to pack a desiccant (such as the silica gel packs which come in the original packaging with electronics) into the dry sack.
 This tip applies to other forms of waterproof enclosures including hard-shell cases.

-If you are looking for a simple, lightweight, flexible storage system for electronics which is submersible, we would recommend the TPU Accessory Cases / TPU Waterproof Cases for iPhones and SmartPhones / TPU Waterproof Cases for iPad / TPU Waterproof Cases for Smaller Tablets.
+If you are looking for a simple, lightweight, flexible storage system for electronics which is submersible, we would recommend the TPU Accessory Cases / TPU Waterproof Cases for iPhones and SmartPhones / TPU Waterproof Cases for Tablets.
 All of these products use a triple fold/double-Velcro closure, and the slightly ‘tacky’ TPU film sticks to itself creating a simple watertight seal.
-The Case for iPhone/Smartphones and the Case for Small Tablets also have an additional ziploc® closure for extra protection.
+The Case for iPhone/Smartphones and the Cases for Tablets also have an additional ziploc® closure for extra protection.
 Properly sealed, all of the TPU products are waterproof enough for boating use – they are tested to 10 meters of submersion for one hour, earning an IPX8 rating; and away from the testing laboratory, the closure does not ‘pop open’ in real-world use.